 "That kind of lit a fire under it," she told The Guardian in January.
 "We always felt like this film would be timely, but we couldn't have predicted the powder-keg moment that was going to be coming.
 And so I was watching and just like: 'Oh, my God, we have got to finish this film and it needs to come out now.'"

-One gets the sense that, at 50, King is truly only just getting started.
+One gets the sense that, King, turning 51 Jan.
+15, is truly only just getting started.
 As she told Old Guard director Gina Prince-Blythewood in conversation for The Hollywood Reporter earlier this month, "Something I find often with Black women is that you give us a little window, we're going to kick it all the way open and take that moment.
 And sometimes it can be perceived as taking all the air out of the room or, 'Wow, she is so big, she's so [loud].'
 But it's also the very thing that makes us unique; it's the history of what the Black woman has had to endure that has become part of our DNA.
 So when you see that window just crack open, you push through."

 Speaking with Variety in 2018, King said of her Hollywood coronation, "It's interesting because if you would have asked me this question a while ago, I probably would have done something to deflect and not own up to the fact that I've worked really hard, and that I can say that I do deserve to be here without feeling like I'm being an ass.
 I say that with all the gratitude that the universe has.
 I say that with all of that in my heart.
 I think that's what happens a lot of times with women, we deny ourselves the opportunity to receive our flowers because we want to be humble, we want to not seem like we're unappreciative of the moment.
 But you can appreciate the moment and recognize that you worked hard to get there."